amazeeio/dbaas-mariadb-apb/README.md

 # MariaDB as a Service APB

-This Ansible playbook bundle provisions users and databases on a existing MariaDB instance.
+This Ansible Playbook Bundle (APB) provisions users and databases on a existing MariaDB instance.

 ## Installation

 Set up the Ansible service broker to import APBs from the Docker Hub appuio repository:

 ```yaml
 registry:
   - name: amazeeiolagoon